 Consumer Products & Services Member: We implemented High Radius Cash Application Automation (CAA) six months ago (May 2019).
-Our success rate is in the mid 80%.
+Our success rate is in the mid-80 %.
 We are working with customers whose payments are not auto-applied to improve our success rate.

 Energy & Utilities Member: We implemented the High Radius Cash Application Automation tool one year ago.
 Our hit rate has improved for checks and electronic payments.
-Continual efforts to improve master data maintenance will help to improve the hit rate as well as working with our customers on remittance formatting.
+Continual efforts to improve master data maintenance will help to improve the hit rate as well as work with our customers on remittance formatting.